testaccount00001/demo2/README.md

-For all components except Folder types
+For all components including Folder types